dayeya/FinalWall/README.md

 # Development
 FinalWall is developed using Python 3.12 so previous versions are not supported.
 However, I would think about supporting 3.10+.
-Blow are the milestones of the project:
+Below are the milestones of the project:

 - [ ] Cross-Platform
 - [X] Deploy FinalWall as a reverse proxy